Double Click to Edit Text in ReactJS

 component from theElementMaker.js

-file. - We created an
+file. - We created a

-property stores each content the user types intoElementMaker
+state stores each content the user types intoElementMaker

 ’s<input>